 Washi tape makes simple designs pop with fun patterns and colors.
 Send them out to wish loved ones a happy Hanukkah.
 Visit Creative Jewish Mom to learn more.
 Check out these Hanukkah destinations that celebrate the Festival of Lights.

 A few snips are all it takes to create these repeating patterns for these Hanukkah crafts.
 Even with sloppy edges, they’ll create a pretty glow for your family’s celebration.
 Get the full instructions from Creative Jewish Mom.

 Another brilliant idea from Creative Jewish Mom.
 Kids will have just as much fun creating these dancing decorations as they will playing with them.
 Attach arms to paper menorahs, doughnuts, oil flasks, and more for a fun afternoon craft.
 Learn why Thanksgiving and Hanukkah once occurred on the same day.

 Upcycled grocery bags get a facial treatment with this adorable dreidel garland.
 Head over to Meri Cherry’s blog to learn how to make your own.
-Pair it with one of these great Hanukkah-themed gifts that will delight your loved ones.

 These simple masking tape menorahs get a personalized touch with fingerprint flames—and your kids will love getting their hands dirty.
 Get the directions from Simple Play Ideas.
 See how you may have been burning candles wrong this whole time.